-- The student must provide an accurate shipping address (can be home, work, or other) - The student must immediately inform the University of an address change - The student is responsible to make sure books get returned in a timely manner, or pay buyout fees for the books

-Follow this link for Customer Support and Rental FAQ's: slingshotedu.com/support
+- The student must provide an accurate shipping address (can be home, work, or other) - The student must immediately inform the University of an address change - The student is responsible to make sure rented books are returned upon completion of the class.
+Books not returned will incur charges for the additional cost of the text over the rental price.
+These charges will be added to the student's account. - Follow this link for Customer Support and Rental FAQ's: slingshotedu.com/support

-What is Textbook Butler?
+Textbook Butler

-Grace Christian University Online has a robust relationship with Slingshotedu.com for a convenience-driven service that delivers your books straight to you: the right books, on time, at a competitive price.
+Grace Christian University Online has a robust relationship with Slingshotedu.com for a convenience-driven service that delivers books directly to the student: the right books, on time, at a competitive price.
+Using Textbook Butler: